commons-app/commons-app-documentation/android/gsoc.md

     - Project Technologies: Android, Java, Kotlin, SQL
     - Project Topics: UI, UX, database
 8. (_Optionally, you can fix more bugs, and add them to your proposal_)
-9. (_Optionally, after 5 bugfixes, you can also work on enhancements, and add them to your proposal.
+9. (_Optionally, after 5 bugfixes, you can also work on festures, and add them to your proposal.
 Please stay aware that quality is better than quantity, though._)

 <!--
 # Task ideas